 * We did not include our expenses for snacks, tips, and other fees in this rate sheet as you may have different needs, preferences, itineraries, and sharing scheme from us.
 Note that all figures are subject to change without prior notice.

 1. For guideship services, please contact Wella Anito Osilao at 0915-511-9823 or 0918-271-0117.
-You can also email her at email@example.com.
+You can also email her at firstname.lastname@example.org.
 She can help you find a guide there.
-Alternatively, you can also get in touch with the BASO Outdoor Club for assistance.
+Alternatively, you can also get in touch with the BASO Outdoor Club on Facebook for assistance.

 2. This is a perfect adventure for cash-strapped adventurers.
 As you can probably infer from the estimated budget above, this trek is pretty cheap.
 You’ll probably spend more on drinks and snacks than the actual essentials of the trip itself.